 If you’re a data geek and want the world at your fingertips, then You Invest is the ideal platform.
 Read more in our You Invest Review

-You can think of Ally Invest like an ally in your investment journey.
+You can think of Ally Invest as an ally in your investment journey.
 The company has invested a lot in education, so you can basically get a finance degree directly from their website!

-Like my other favorites, Ally Invest offers commission-free trading, a mobile app, and the option for a managed portfolio if you’d rather not watch your stocks like a hawk.
+Like my other favorites, Ally Invest offers commission-free trading, a mobile app, and the option for a robo portfolio if you’d rather not watch your stocks like a hawk.